- Oracle resources have the nerve to talk about the “lock-in” of cloud service providers like AWS.

 “Periodically, companies like AWS and SAP that strategically compete with Oracle outside the database decide that they must remove Oracle’s technology from the technology stacks their customers routinely deploy.
 But after bold announcements are made and firm schedules set, the effort seems to drag on and on and never seems to run to completion.
 These huge firms with billion dollar R&D budgets seem to have incentives to replace Oracle, but can’t get it done.
 Why is that?”

 Yes, the Oracle database has significant lock-in.
 But the assumption here is that it is because Oracle is so good.
-A major reason for the lock-in is because of the time making adjustments.
+A substantial reason for the lock-in is because of the time making adjustments.
 This is why so few start-ups use the Oracle database.

 Oracle’s Proposal on Lock-In